explic-ai/LLM-MRI/README.md

 ### Composed Graph Visualization:
 The user is also able to obtain a composed visualization of two different categories using the _get_composed_graph_ function.
 By setting a category, each edge is colored based on the designated label, so the user is able to see which document label activated each region.
+Additionally, the user can select a colormap, where node colors reflect the label that most strongly activated them.
+Nodes colored white indicate equal activation by both categories, as white represents the midpoint of the color spectrum.
 ```
 g_composed = llm_mri.get_composed_graph("true", "fake")
 g_composed_img = llm_mri.get_graph_image(g_composed)